gardener/gardener/docs/deployment/gardenlet_api_access.md

 - `DecisionDeny`: The request is denied, further configured authorizers won't be consulted.
 - `DecisionNoOpinion`: A decision cannot be made, further configured authorizers will be consulted.

-For backwards compatibility, no requests are denied at the moment, so that an ambiguous request is still deferred to a subsequent authorizer like RBAC.
+For backwards compatibility, no requests are denied at the moment, so that they are still deferred to a subsequent authorizer like RBAC.
+Though, this might change in the future.

 First, the `SeedAuthorizer` extracts the `Seed` name from the API request.
 This requires a proper TLS certificate the `gardenlet` uses to contact the API server and is automatically given if [TLS bootstrapping](../concepts/gardenlet.md#TLS-Bootstrapping) is used.
 Concretely, the authorizer checks the certificate for name `gardener.cloud:system:seed:<seed-name>` and group `gardener.cloud:system:seeds`.
-In cases this information is missing e.g., when a custom Kubeconfig is used, the authorizer cannot make any decision.
+In cases where this information is missing e.g., when a custom Kubeconfig is used, the authorizer cannot make any decision.
-Likewise, if `gardenlet` is responsible for more than one `Seed`, the name in the mentioned TLS certificate is `gardener.cloud:system:seed:<ambiguous>` and a definite decision cannot be made as well.
-The authorizer immediately returns with `DecisionNoOpinion` for all ambiguous cases which means that the request is neither allowed nor denied and further configured authorizers (e.g. RBAC) will be contacted.
 Thus, RBAC is still a considerable option to restrict the `gardenlet`'s access permission if the above explained preconditions are not given.

 With the `Seed` name at hand, the authorizer checks for an **existing path** from the resource that a request is being made for to the `Seed` belonging to the `gardenlet`.
 Take a look at the [Implementation Details](#implementation-details) section for more information.